Sermon on 1 Samuel 16:1-13

 However, God’s choice was not the same as mankind’s.
 God made it very clear that Jesus was his choice after Jesus was baptized in the Jordan River.
 As Jesus came up out of the water, the Father said, “You are my Son, whom I love; with you I am well pleased.”
 (Luke 3:22) This announcement that Father made was more than just a declaration of his love for his Son.
 By saying that he loved Jesus and was well pleased with him, the Father was announcing to the world that everything that Jesus had done up to this moment in his life was perfectly in conformity with the Father’s will.
 In other words, he had lived a perfect life.
 This was the first step in serving as the world’s Savior.
 He had to live a perfect life, since there is no one else in the world who is without sin.
 Jesus would continue to carry out his role as the Father’s Christ when he would suffer and die for the sins of mankind.
 He would complete his work when he rose from the dead.
 Though Jesus may not have been the choice of mankind to be our Savior, he was exactly the Savior that we needed.

 By God’s grace, we have also been chosen to be his children.
 If you were choosing people that you wanted to be in your group, what kind of people would you choose?
 You might choose those who were influential in the community.
 You might choose those who were wealthy.
 You definitely would choose those people who were good to you.
 You would choose people who had something to offer to the group.
 Yet, was that the criteria that God used when he chose us to be his children?
 Did he choose the most influential or wealthy?
 Did he choose those who had something to offer to him?
 Did he choose us because of our great potential?
 Not at all.
 Did God choose on the basis of those who were loving to him?
 Absolutely not!
 You and I by nature are not loving toward God.
 We were born in rebellion against him.
 We continue to sin against him every day.
 You and I would not have chosen such to be around us, much less give anything to them.
 However, God’s choice is not the same as ours.
 God chose us to be his children before the creation of the world.
-God chose to love you so much that he sent his Son into the world to be our Savior.
-He chose to love you and made you his won through the working of faith in your heart.
+God chose to love us so much that he sent his Son into the world to be our Savior.
+He chose to love us and made us his own through the working of faith in our hearts.
 As we are reminded in Titus 3:4&5, “When the kindness and love of God our Savior appeared, he saved us, not because of righteous things we had done, but because of his mercy.”
 We thank God that he has chosen us to be his own.

 There is another similarity between the anointings that we have been discussing this morning.
 It says in verse 13 of our text, “Samuel took the horn of oil and anointed him in the presence of his brothers, and from that day on the Spirit of the LORD came powerfully upon David.”
 The Spirit of the LORD came down upon David with power.
 From that day on, the Spirit would give David the gifts that he would need to serve in the special role that God was preparing him for.
 He would need patience as he waited for the time when he would be king.
 He would need to have a strong faith as he was on the run from Saul, who wanted to kill him.
 He would be given wisdom to rule.
 The LORD set David apart for the special role that he had chosen for him and, through the Holy Spirit, gave him what he would need to carry out that role.